Mined, Designed and Made in Scotland

 When gold reaches a refinery, it is usual for it to be smelted together with other sources of gold.
 Scotgold's Scottish Gold is not mixed with any other gold.
 Scottish Gold is delivered in specially sealed containers to the refiners, Betts Metals, who refine the gold in isolated batches, segregate it and store it separately in Scotgold's designated containers.
 The Vault Manager records the weights each time the gold is removed and placed back into the vault.

 Once the gold is refined, it must be alloyed with other metals to make it strong enough for use in jewellery.
 When the Assay Office receives a piece of jewellery to hallmark, they will also undertake a stringent test to ensure the jewellery is made from authentic Scottish Gold.
 Only jewellery that achieves a positive test result will be marked with the Sheila Fleet Scottish Gold Mark.
 These careful measures inevitably make the product more expensive but serve to protect the integrity of Scottish Gold's origin and provenance.

 Scotgold Resources run the Cononish Gold Mine near Tyndrum in the West of Scotland.
 Scotgold are committed to recovering the gold responsibly within the outstanding landscape surrounding Tyndrum and to keeping the project a Scottish venture.

 Edinburgh Assay Office will stamp all jewellery verified as being made of Scottish Gold with the Sheila Fleet Scottish Gold Mark.
 This mark depicts the ‘SF’ initials from the official Sheila Fleet Jewellery logo and guarantees that all gold within the whole item is Scottish Gold from Scotgold's Cononish Gold Mine in the West of Scotland.
 An additional hallmark verifies the Scottish Gold as either 18 carat or 22 carat.
 Scottish Gold will only be available at these high carats and not as 9 carat gold.
-Sheila Fleet are offering customers the choice of Scottish Gold as 18 carat yellow gold, white gold or rose gold.
+Sheila Fleet is offering customers the choice of Scottish Gold as 18 carat yellow gold, white gold or rose gold.